Caged (1950 film)

-Caged is a 1950 American women-in-prison film noir directed by John Cromwell and starring Eleanor Parker, Agnes Moorehead, Betty Garde, Hope Emerson, and Ellen Corby.
-It was nominated for three Academy Awards.
+Caged is a 1950 American film noir directed by John Cromwell and starring Eleanor Parker, Agnes Moorehead, Betty Garde, Hope Emerson, and Ellen Corby.
+It was adapted by Virginia Kellogg from the story "Women Without Men" by Kellogg and Bernard C. Schoenfeld.

 The film portrays the story of a young newlywed sent to prison for armed robbery.
 Her brutal experiences while incarcerated, along with the killing of her husband, transform her from a meek, naive woman into a hardened convict.
 The film's subplot includes massive prison corruption.

-Caged was adapted by Virginia Kellogg from the story "Women Without Men" by Kellogg and Bernard C. Schoenfeld.
-The studio had originally intended the film to be a vehicle for Bette Davis and Joan Crawford, but reportedly Davis had said she did not want to make a "dyke movie" (a film with lesbian content) and turned it down.
+Caged was nominated for three Academy Awards.

 Plot

-A married 19-year-old, Marie Allen (Eleanor Parker), is sent to prison after a botched armed robbery attempt with her husband, Tom, who is killed.
+19-year-old Marie Allen is sent to prison after a botched armed robbery attempt with her husband, Tom, who is killed.
 While receiving her initial prison physical examination, she learns that she is two months pregnant.

-Marie has trouble adjusting to the monotonous and cut-throat world of the women's prison.
-She meets Kitty Stark (Betty Garde), a murderous shoplifter, who says once Marie gets out, Kitty will get her a job "boosting" (shoplifting).
-Marie does not want to get involved in crime, but Kitty explains the realities of prison life; "You get tough or you get killed.
-You better wise up before it's too late."
+Marie has trouble adjusting to the monotonous and cutthroat world of the women's prison.
+She meets Kitty Stark, a murderous shoplifter, who promises Marie work as a thief when she is released.
+Kitty stresses the importance of toughness while incarcerated.

-Told she can be paroled in ten months, Marie witnesses prisoner after prisoner being "flopped back"—granted parole—but then not released from jail because no job had been arranged by her parole officer.
-One flopped-back prisoner, June (Olive Deering), hangs herself given the hopelessness of her situation.
-For Marie, this steadily drains her own hopes of getting out early.
+Informed that she may be paroled in ten months, Marie witnesses several prisoners who are granted parole but must remain in jail because their parole officers have not secured work for them.
+One such hopeless prisoner hangs herself and Marie's hopes for an early release steadily diminish.

-Despite the hardships under sadistic matron Evelyn Harper (Hope Emerson), Marie gives birth to a healthy but premature baby.
-She plans to "temporarily" grant full custody to her mother, with the intent of getting the child back after she is released, but Marie's stepfather had already decided not to allow the baby into his house.
-Marie's mother uses the excuses that she is "too old" and "hasn't a penny in [her] name" as reasons why she cannot help Marie.
-After Marie is denied a parole, she tries half-heartedly to escape.
-She is not punished for that attempt, although prison authorities do force her to give up her child for adoption.
+Despite the rule of sadistic matron Evelyn Harper, Marie gives birth to a healthy but premature baby.
+She plans to grant temporary custody to her mother with the intent of taking the child after she is released, but Marie's stepfather will not allow the baby in his house.
+After Marie is denied parole, she tries half-heartedly to escape and the authorities force her to surrender her child for adoption.